Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Exploring Aligning MLLMs with SLPs: Behaviour Observations to Judgement

 \subsubsection{Method}

 With the rapid advancement of MLLMs, their application to human behaviour analysis presents a promising frontier.
 In this study, we adopt \texttt{Gemini 2.5 Pro}\footnote{\url{https://blog.google/products/gemini/gemini-2-5-pro-updates/}} for its strong multimodal reasoning capabilities~\cite{yue2024mmmu, team2024gemini, fu2024video}.
+A further practical consideration is that Gemini 2.5 Pro is, at present, the only widely accessible API model that accepts direct video inputs.
+Other foundation models, including the latest OpenAI offerings, currently support only image-based visual inputs, which makes them less suitable for segment-level behavioural captioning in continuous parent-child interaction videos.
 However, prior research~\cite{shi2025towards} shows that directly prompting MLLMs to identify key interaction segments--especially for complex, socially embedded tasks like joint attention--often fails.
 Models continue to struggle with long video understanding, temporal grounding, and fine-grained cues such as gaze interpretation.

 To address these limitations, we build on insights from our SLP interviews, which revealed two important features of joint attention evaluation: (1) key behavioural changes are rapid and often context-independent, and (2) expert assessments consistently rely on three observable cues--\textbf{gaze}, \textbf{action}, and \textbf{vocalisation} (see Table~\ref{tab:slp-concepts}).